If you want to change your habits change your routine

 Toxic Habits To Remove From Your Routine In Your 40s And Beyond

-When you are looking at good habits to add to your routine to improve your life, it is also a good idea to take a look at the bad ones.
+When you are looking at good habits to add to your routine to improve your life, it is also a good idea to look at the bad ones.
 It goes without saying that by the time you reach your 40s, there are many habits that you will want to get rid of.

 Here are some toxic habits that may have become a part of your routine and daily life, and it might be a good idea to remove them from your routine, or at least minimize them when you can.